 - If you meet the entry requirements or have qualifications pending you will then be invited in for an interview

 - Interviews will take place from February and may continue until the course starts in August

 The interview will take the form of a group interview where you will be asked to discuss your interests and experience in sport and fitness.
-During the interview, you will hear about the course and then carry out a short written paper.
-A practical session may also be included.
-Your qualifications and references will be checked, followed by a group interview.
-You will get the chance to ask any questions about the course.
+During the interview, you will hear about the course and engage in a group interview.
+Your qualifications qualifications will be checked and you will get the chance to ask any questions about the course.
 You may be asked to complete a short practical activity.

 After you have attended your interview, you will be informed of the outcome of your interview by email within 1 – 2 weeks.
 The outcome would be one of the following:

 - unconditional place – you have met all the entry requirements and your place is guaranteed.
 You will be required to accept this offer to secure your place

 - conditional place – your place is secured pending you meeting the entry requirements.
 This may mean achieving school or college qualifications that you may not be able to provide us until August.
 You will be required to accept this offer to secure your conditional place